bitnami/azure-cnab-guides/docs/minio.md

 3. Only lowercase alphanumeric characters are allowed, and the value must be 6-30 characters long.
 4. Installation namespace: The Kubernetes namespace in which the extension will be installed.
 If the namespace does not exist, it will be created.
 5. Allow extension auto upgrades of minor versions: Whether to allow auto upgrades of minor versions for the extension.
 6. Application parameters (optional): Parameters are optional, for a quick start, the application can be launched with the default configuration.
-The link below lists the parameters that can be configured during installation for advanced customization. <https://github.com/bitnami/charts/tree/main/bitnami/minio>
+The link below lists the parameters that can be configured during installation for advanced customization. [charts/bitnami/minio at main · bitnami/charts](https://github.com/bitnami/charts/tree/main/bitnami/minio#parameters)
 7. Enable multi line values: Enable this option when some of the parameter values specified above need to be multi line strings.
 It will be activated or deactivated for new rows.

 ![ui4](../images/minio/image4.png)